 Meteorologists use radar

-can't detect actual tornadoes.
-People are needed for that.
+But, the radar can't detect actual tornadoes.
+People are needed to do that.

-in organized networks to observe severe weather for the NWS.
-They also
+in organized networks to observe and confirm severe weather events for

 You might also be interested in:

 Storm chasers are different than storm spotters.
 Chasers travel around Tornado Alley looking for severe storms and tornadoes.
-Sometime there are dozens of chasers following the same storm.
-All kinds of...more
+This area in the Great Plains is the best for chasing because of the frequency...more

-Tornadoes are very dangerous.
-This is why it's important to know when they are going to form.
-Forecastors at the National Weather Service are always looking for storms that could pop up.
-Nobody knows exactly...more
+Tornadoes are very dangerous so it's important to know when they may form so you can take shelter.
+Forecastors at the National Weather Service are always looking for possible storms.
+Even though nobody...more

 The Doppler effect was named after Christian Doppler, who first came up with the idea in 1842.
-He learned that sound waves would be pushed closer together if the source of the sound was moving toward you....more
+He learned that sound waves would have a higher frequency if the source was moving toward the observer and...more

-Has someone told you to open your windows during a tornado?
-Or has someone told you that you don't have to worry about tornadoes because the place where you live is protected?
-These are two of the most...more
+Has someone ever told you to open your windows during a tornado?
+Or has someone ever told you that you don't have to worry about tornadoes because the place where you live is protected?
+These are two of...more